Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/base-instance/03-generating-metagraph-jars.md

 title: Generating metagraph JARs on the base instance
 ---

-This guide will give you the step by step on how to generate the metagraph JARs directly on your Base instance.
+This guide will give you the step by step on how to generate the metagraph JARs directly on your base instance.

 ## Setting up the Tessellation repository